ga-curriculum/itb-installfest-early-2025/windows-11-and-wsl/README.md

 sudo update-alternatives --install /usr/bin/python3 python3 /usr/bin/python3.13 10
 ```

 You can test the installation by running `python3 --version`.
+It should print something starting with `Python 3.13`.

 ### Install pip